Viroket/MiniGameTest/README.md

 # MiniGameTest
 Allseated

-The installer is located in: MiniGameTest\MiniGame\Debug
+The installer is located in: MiniGameTest/MiniGame/Debug/

 Project code: MiniGameTest/MiniGameTest/